sneakaway-studio/tally-tracker-explorer/README.md

 ### Timeline visualization

-- [ ] Build timeline Visualization that shows `history` and `buffer` 👈
+- [x] Build timeline Visualization that shows `history` and `buffer`
-	- [ ] "Playhead" that moves horizontally with the current event
+	- [x] "Playhead" that moves horizontally with the current event
-	- [ ] `History` and `buffer` are both visualized, with dots showing number in each collection, on either side
+	- [x] `History` and `buffer` are both visualized, with dots showing number in each collection, on either side
-	- [ ] Playhead moves right as new events happen, increasing the `history` and decreasing the size of the `buffer`
+	- [x] Playhead moves right as new events happen, increasing the `history` and decreasing the size of the `buffer`
-	- [ ] As `buffer` is filled back up `history` is deleted and playhead resets to left.
+	- [x] As `buffer` is filled back up `history` is deleted and playhead resets to left.
-	- [ ] Use [Colors](https://github.com/sneakaway-studio/tally-api/blob/master/public/assets/css/sass/custom.scss) from the website palette in the interface
+	- [x] Use [Colors](https://github.com/sneakaway-studio/tally-api/blob/master/public/assets/css/sass/custom.scss) from the website palette in the interface

-### Interaction
+### Interaction ✅

-- [ ] Add methods so viewer with a controller (keyboard, joystick, etc.) in the Visualization Studio **OR** someone using this with an iPad can: 👈
+- [x] Add methods so viewer with a controller (keyboard, joystick, etc.) in the Visualization Studio **OR** someone using this with an iPad can: 👈
-	- [ ] Select players
+	- [x] Select players
 		- [x] Desktop - Use horiz/vert axis (controller)
-		- [ ] Mobile - Pinch/zoom
+		- [x] Mobile - Pinch/zoom
-	- [ ] Zoom camera into and follow player
+	- [x] Zoom camera into and follow player
 		- [x] Desktop - Click
-		- [ ] Mobile - Touch
+		- [x] Mobile - Touch
-	- [ ] While zoomed-in, display additional data on that player (from feed, username, etc.)
+	- [x] While zoomed-in, display additional data on that player (from feed, username, etc.)
 		- [x] Basic code
-		- [ ] Finish design @omundy
+		- [x] Finish design @omundy
-	- [ ] Shift to different player
+	- [x] Shift to different player
 		- [x] Desktop - Arrow key (keyboard) and horiz/vert axis (controller)
-		- [ ] Mobile - Swipe
+		- [x] Mobile - Swipe

 ### Exhibition mode

-- [ ] After a period of no activity automatically
+- [ ] After a period of no activity automatically 👈 @jdietrick what is preference on these?
+	- [ ] Switch players?
 	- [ ] Zoom in?
-	- [ ] Zoom out? @jdietrick preference?
+	- [ ] Zoom out?

 ### UI Controls / Testing / Debugging